trim21/webpack-userscript-template/readme.md

 ## used package

-If you prefer some other bundler like rollup, you may use part of some of these packages.
+If you prefer some other bundler like rollup, you may can use some of these packages directly.

 [userscript-metadata-generator](https://github.com/trim21/userscript-metadata-generator)